 Netflix’s ‘Inhuman Resources‘ is a French miniseries that presents a gripping tale of corporate greed, wealth inequality, and the frustrations of unemployability.
-The series stars the actor and prominent Manchester United footballer, Eric Cantona.
+The series stars the actor and prominent Manchester United footballer Eric Cantona.
 The 6-episode series proves to be extremely engaging, filled with multiple twists and runs, and is titled ‘Dérapages’ in French.

 The series revolves around an aged man named Alain Delambre, who had been laid off from his job as an HR manager several years ago.
 Ever since that day, he has been forced to do odd jobs and fails to keep up with his financial responsibilities.
 However, he thinks he gets a lucky break when he gets shortlisted for a high-paying job at a multinational firm called Exxya.

 However, the final test to select the right candidate for the job is rather…sinister.
 The CEO of Exxya wants to find out which executive is the least loyal to the firm.
-So, he decides to organize a fake hostage scenario wherein the executives would be threatened to spill company secrets.
+So, he decided to organize a fake hostage scenario wherein the executives would be threatened to spill company secrets.
 The candidates for the job that Delambre is applying for would be asked to handle the negotiations.
-The best negotiator would get the job while the CEO of Exxya would also be able to find out which executive is the least loyal.
+The best negotiator would get the job, while the CEO of Exxya would also be able to find out which executive is the least loyal.

 Is Inhuman Resources Based on a True Story?